IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step06.md

 </script>

 As we've seen so far, the **sort** command performs, **by default, alphanumeric sorting** on a text stream.
-As we said before and as you can see below, alphanumeric sorting is not well suited for stricly numeric values.
+As we said before and as you can see below, alphanumeric sorting is not well suited for numeric values.

 <Execute command="echo -e '1\n100\n2\n3\n200\n20\n10' | sort" />